TheThingsNetwork/docs/doc/content/the-things-stack/faq.md

 <a href="https://www.thethingsindustries.com/docs/getting-started/migrating/migrating-from-v2/migrate-using-migration-tool/migrate-active-session/" target="_blank">Read the full The Things Stack documentation on migrating active sessions</a>

 {{< note >}}
-It is highly recommended to initiate a new session when migrating your devices.
+It is highly recommended to avoid active session migration, i.e. to initiate a new session when migrating your devices.
 {{</ note >}}

 ## Q: What is Packet Broker?